Learn from Successful Individuals: Why Mentorship is Important for Entrepreneurs to Succeed.Mentoring Best Practices

 When Oprah was 17, she wanted to be a journalist.
 When asked what kind of a journalist she wanted to be, Oprah replied, “I want to be like Barbara Walters.”

 Oprah had grown up watching Barbara Walters.
-Though she had not taken mentorship from Walters directly, she was influenced by Barbara Walter’s life initially.
-Like her idol, Oprah had an undeniable prowess as a broadcaster exploring socially important issues.
+Though she had not taken mentorship from Walters directly, she was initially influenced by Barbara Walter’s life.
+Like her idol, Oprah had an undeniable prowess as a broadcaster exploring socially essential issues.
 Both had an incredible charisma and screen presence.
 However, Oprah only got to interview her idol in 2004.

 Another mentor Oprah turned to for advice was American poet Maya Angelou.
-Oprah credits Maya’s advice to stay grounded as an important one.
-Another lesson she took from Maya is that relationships depend not on who people think they are, but how they act towards you and others.
+Oprah credits Maya’s recommendation to stay grounded as an important one.
+Another lesson she took from Maya is that relationships depend not on who people think they are but on how they act towards you and others.

 Today, Oprah is a mentor to thousands of girls who swear by her life-changing and quality advice.